 Disney Codeillusion is an immersive online coding program that makes it easy for users to practice vital coding concepts through step-by-step guidance from some of your favorite Disney characters in a Role Player Game (RPG) setting.

-This program breaks up the incredibly complex field of coding into easy-to-understand lessons, even for the most novice of coders.
+If you’re looking for a straight forward program that teaches coding for beginners, this program breaks up the incredibly complex field of coding into easy-to-understand lessons, even for the most novice of coders.
 Thanks to hints and nudges from new and familiar characters, you’ll never stay stuck on a problem, and you’ll always explore something new.

 What Will I Learn With Disney Codeillusion?